Praveenk-19/Dose-Guardian-Intelligent-Pill-Taking-Assistant/README.md

 - Develop a reliable **real-time medicine reminder system** using an ARM7 microcontroller.
 - Implement accurate time tracking using an integrated **Real-Time Clock (RTC)** module.
 - Design a user-friendly interface using a **16×2 LCD display and 4×4 matrix keypad**.
-- Trigger visual and audio alerts (LED & buzzer) when scheduled medicine time is reached.
+- Trigger visual and audio alerts (buzzer) when scheduled medicine time is reached.
 - Detect and indicate missed doses to improve medication adherence.
 - Demonstrate modular and structured **Embedded C firmware development**.